ProThoughts/q2a-pull/README.md

 Default: None

 #### $limit
-(string)(optional) Must be an intiger value defined the number of question will be displayed.
+(int)(optional) Must be an intiger value defined the number of question will be displayed.
 Default: 10

 #### $container